sequelize/website/docs/other-topics/getters-setters-virtuals.md

 }
 ```

-This works, but you can also make it an attribute and use the `VIRTUAL` Data Type.
+This works, but it does not behave like a regular attribute:

+- It cannot be obtained through `model.get('fullName')`.
+- It cannot be used in the attribute list of queries.

+To remedy this, we can declare it as a virtual attribute using the `DataTypes.VIRTUAL` data type.
-The `VIRTUAL` attribute does not create an actual column in the table.
-The model will not have a `fullName` column,
+This attribute type does not create an actual column in the table,
 but the attribute can still be used in JavaScript.

-We can combine the idea of `getters` with the special data type Sequelize provides for this kind of situation: `DataTypes.VIRTUAL`:
+This attribute type takes two arguments:

+- The type of the value.
+- The list of attributes it depends on.
+This is used to automatically load the dependencies when the attribute included in the attribute list of a query.

 ```ts
 import { DataTypes } from '@sequelize/core';